nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ### 6. Find tasks
-Find a specific task according to the keyword you entered.
+Find a specific task according to the keyword you have entered.

 Example: `find piano`